project-oak/hello-transparent-release/README.md

 In this repo lives a [Java program](src/main/java/com/example/HelloTransparentRelease.java) printing `Hello Transparent Release` to `stdout`.

-We want to apply Transparent Release on the binary of this Java Program.
+We want to apply Transparent Release on the binary of this Java program.

-First, we need to build the binary:

-## Run from your command line
+## Just to check: build the binary from the command line first.

 First, we need to make sure to have [Bazel set-up](https://docs.bazel.build/versions/main/tutorial/java.html#before-you-begin).